 The patient temperature management market size was exhibited at USD 3.55 billion in 2024 and is projected to hit around USD 7.81 billion by 2034, growing at a CAGR of 8.2% during the forecast period 2024 to 2034.
+The patient temperature management market growth is driven by trends such as increased number of surgical procedures, demand for non-invasive temperature management solutions and rising healthcare expenditure in emerging economies across the globe.
+Rising incidences of chronic and infectious disease are encouraging technological innovations for effective patient temperature management devices.

 The patient temperature management market is a dynamic segment within the broader field of medical devices, focusing on technologies that regulate body temperature during critical medical interventions.
 Patient temperature management is essential for optimizing surgical outcomes, managing post-operative recovery, preventing complications in intensive care, and supporting neonates and patients with neurological trauma.
 Hypothermia or hyperthermia during clinical procedures can significantly impact mortality and morbidity rates, making precise temperature control a vital element of modern healthcare.